2022 Plastino Scholars

 “I was interested in learning more about what it means to be a stunt performer in a body-obsessed industry.
-These women put themselves in harm’s way to turn imagination into reality on screen,” Asante said.
+These women put themselves in harm’s way to turn imagination into reality on screen,” Asante, an Honors College graduate, said.
 “This trip was an exploration into Black women’s confidence and strength, and how I get to that destination.”

 Nana Ohemaa framed her Plastino Scholars experience as a “homage to awkward Black girls everywhere” after struggling with her own body image and self-doubt about her athletic abilities.
 During the summer of 2022, she committed to a rigorous training schedule with classes in Muay Thai, Brazilian Jiu-Jitsu, acrobatics, sword choreography, motorcycle riding, and more.
 Along the way, she tested her endurance and discovered resilience by overcoming many mental and physical obstacles, but also recognized her body’s limits and the importance of rest.